Cash flow management guide: apps, payments, forecasts

 Different data capture tools suit different needs.
 Choose the right one based on how much analysis you require:

-- For basic capture:Hubdoc and Dext Prepare save time on manual data entry and reduce the gap between spending and recording
+- For basic capture:Hubdoc and Dext Prepare can help save time on manual data entry and reduce the gap between spending and recording

 3. Tighten up your approvals